-HST 585 Museum Internship (A).
+HST 585 Public History Intern (A).
 Combines a ‘hands-on’ public history internship experience with classroom seminars for discussing readings and sharing experiences.
 Students will intern in local or regional archives, historical societies, historians’ offices, and museums.
 3 Cr.
+Every Semester.

 HST 599 Independent Study in History (A).
 Arranged in consultation with the instructorsponsor prior to registration.
 1-3 Cr.
 Every Semester.